skryptx/Server-Side-Playground/java/ReadMe/JavaAdvanced.md

 Do not return a stream.
 You cannot use another operation on the terminal operation's output. e.g. reduce, forEach, max (accepts comparator) etc

 ### MultiThreading:
+Advantage: We are keeping CPU busy even when it was supposed to be waiting if using linear approach.

 #### 1. Two Ways to do it